protontypes/LibreSelery/README.md

 bash ./install_and_build.sh
 ```

-2. Create a dedicated new coinbase account with limited amounts.
+2. Create a dedicated coinbase account with limited amounts.
 3. Never transfer or store large values with automated cryptocurrency wallets.
 Use recurring automated transaction from another account to recharge you wallet on a regular base.
 4. Transfer some money to this wallet for testing OpenCelery.
-5. Add your tokens:
+5. Add your tokens from the coinbase API:

 ```bash
 nano ~/.opencelery/tokens.env